XORNcore/MNsetUP-Script/README.md

 	1.6 You can send selected amount to any valid XORN address.
 	1.7 Note: DO NOT EVER Transfer XORN from that original 10k deposit or you'll break your Masternode.

-2. What is the password for the tritt account on VPS?
+2. What is the password for the xorn account on VPS?
 	- There is no default password.
 When you create a user it does not have a password.

 3. I get the following error: "Could not allocate vin".